gnosisguild/zodiac-mod-starter-kit/README.md

 A starter kit for creating Zodiac Modules and Modifiers.

-The repo contains a sample based on the "Zodiac: build your own module tutorial" found [here](https://gnosis.github.io/zodiac/docs/tutorial-build-a-module/setup).
+The repo contains a sample based on the "Zodiac: build your own module" tutorial found [here](https://gnosis.github.io/zodiac/docs/tutorial-build-a-module/setup).

 ## Commands